-There are actually several different places on the body that are called the shoulder in everyday usage.
+There are actually several different places on the body that are called the shoulder in every day usage.
 The shoulder is actually the spot on the human body where the arm attaches to the torso.
-While there is a great deal of real estate there, shoulder tattoos are typically placed on one or two areas:
+While there is a great deal of real estate there, shoulder tattoos are typically placed on:

 - The flat area on the upper back just over the scapula - commonly known as the "shoulder blade"

 - The front of the shoulder above the chest and the round shoulder joint

 - Along the top line of the shoulder that runs from the neck to the round shoulder joint or the "top of the shoulder"

 Many different themes work well in this area.
 Nautical themes, such as nautical stars, anchors and swallows, are all popular choices for shoulder tattoos.
 The shoulder is also seen as a good spot for memorial tattoos.
 This place is wide and flat enough to hold an image of a person's face, or something related to the deceased, as well as memorial dates.

 Women tend to use this spot for images like flowers, kanji, celestial themes and more exotic pictures.
 The shoulder is often hidden, so many people feel they can be a bit more adventurous with this area.